glassdfir/glassdfir.github.io/ADFIRWMC/Whole Course.md

 To access the remote environment variables, I needed to use cmd to launch RawCopy which means I couldn't use the **-c** to copy it over in one foul swoop.

-If this sounds convoluted, it is BUT the point of this course highlight some more complicated methods of approaching the litany of challenges you will encounter during your DFIR day.
+If all this sounds convoluted, you're paying attention.
+BUT the point of this course highlight some more complicated methods of approaching the litany of challenges you will encounter during your DFIR day.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDQwOTI2ODYyXX0=
+eyJoaXN0b3J5IjpbMTgzMzY0ODMwOV19
 -->